 The site is characterized as a highly disturbed area exposed to routine discing activities throughout much of the parcel.
 A demolished structure is present in the northwestern part of the site along with debris piles from the demolition.
-Heavy equipment is parked on site.
 Some of the site in the western half has been scraped barren.
 The eastern area of the site (along Riverside Drive) has been disced presumably in association with ongoing infrastructure development.
 Plates 3a-3b illustrate existing site conditions.
 Plate 4 aerially illustrates site features and surrounding land uses.